 Sometimes practicing language skills can get to be routine and boring for students.
 Adding something unusual into the mix - like a wordless book - can make practice of these skills more exciting!

 - Practicing Identifying Parts of Speech: Have students "read" a wordless book and come up with nouns, verbs, adjectives, adverbs, prepositional phrases, etc. based on the pictures or plot.
 They could use post it notes to mark certain parts of speech or certain pages.
+If your students need review, this low prep Parts of Speech Resource will help.

 - Review Capitalization and Punctuation Rules: Have students write sentences or paragraphs based on a picture in the book or the plot, making sure to use correct grammar.

 - Review Old Vocabulary Words: Have students "read" the story, trying to include as many past vocabulary words in their telling as possible!
+(Check out these other no prep ways to practice vocabulary.)

 - Build New Vocabulary: Use post it notes to label the pictures in the wordless book.
 You can use a thesaurus to include synonyms and introduce students to new words.
-This is especially great for ELL students!
+This is an especially great activity for ELL students!

 - Practice Using Figurative Language: Have students use similes, metaphors, alliteration, onomatopoeia, and other figurative language as they "read" the book or describe what is happening on a certain page.
+Use these posters to introduce figurative language if you haven't already!

-Practice Writing Skills Using Wordless Books
+Writing Activity Ideas Using Wordless Books

 Wordless books make a great jumping off point for reluctant writers!
-If you have students that never know what to write about (and who doesn't?), then try out some of these ideas.
+If you have students that never know what to write about (and who doesn't?), then try out some of these activity ideas.

 - Write out your own story based on the wordless book: After "reading" the book, have students write down what happened.
 Encourage them to include all the important characters, settings, and important events.